Kink Collision in the Noncanonical $\varphi^{6}$ Model: A Model with Localized Inner Structures: Conclusion

 Starting from a general total energy $E =\int \rho(x)\,\mathrm{d}x$ where $\rho(x)$ is the energy density, we explored the dynamical properties of this model.
 In the regime where $m=1,2$ and $\alpha >0$, we obtained the excitation spectrum with four bound states: a zero mode responsible for translation and three internal modes which are crucial for the resonance windows.
 Also in this regime, we observed two to three localized inner structures in the energy density of the kink.

 In studying the collision of the kink and antikink, we first take the superposition of a kink $\varphi_{K} \left(x, x_{0}, v_{i}, t=0\right)$ and antikink $\varphi_{\bar{K}} \left(x, -x_{0}, v_{i}, t=0\right)$.
 We then solve the dynamical equation of motion using the fourth-order center difference scheme.
-We reported from our numerical results the production of two to three oscillons for some initial velocities in the regime of $m=1,2$ and $\alpha>0$.
+We reported from our numerical results the production of two to three oscillons for some initial velocities in the regime of $m=1, 2$ and $\alpha>0$.
 We also reported several resonance windows in this regime, and an analysis of the resonance mechanism was carried out.
-We found from this analysis that the resonance frequency falls short when compared to the excitation modes of this model, and the theoretically predicted centers of the resonance windows resulting from this analysis deviate largely from the numerical results.
-The large deviations of this model are a result of distortions that occur during the interaction of the kink and antikink.
+We found from this analysis that the resonance frequency falls short when compared to the excitation modes of the single kink as well as the kink-antikink system of this model.
+Also, the theoretically predicted centers of the resonance windows resulting from this analysis deviate largely from the numerical results.
+The large deviations from this model are a result of distortions that occur during the interaction of the kink and antikink.

 \acknowledgments We are grateful to Prof. H. Weigel and Prof. V. A. Gani for reading the manuscript and for helpful comments.